AndreasChristensen89/janken-bossu/README.md

 ### Text content
-Content was all formulated by myself, but I took inspiration from video/board games I have played throughout my life, as well as my own experiences living in Japan.
+Content was all formulated by myself, but I took inspiration from video/board games I have played throughout my life, comic books I have read, as well as my own experiences living in Japan.

 ### Icons
 Icons and script were taken from https://fontawesome.com/, as well as Google's fonts: https://fonts.google.com/icons?selected=Material+Icons.